 All other programs:

-All other College of Engineering and Computing distance education graduate programs are offered in a more traditional format.
+All other College of Engineering and Computing distance education programs are offered in a more traditional format.
 Classes run either over an 8-week or 14-week term.
 We use a combination of streaming video, web conferencing, content management systems, and other technologies to deliver our classes in ways that help you learn, wherever you are.
 The pacing of online lectures and learning activities is generally guided by the professor.
 Often, you will be getting the exact same lecture as the students located on campus.

 How to Apply